epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-24-docker-arch-alpm.markdown

 ![Docker pacman: Remove Cascade][image-ss-pm-rm-cascade]{: .img-responsive }

+If you wish, you can have a cleaner removal.

+{% highlight bash %}
+$ pacman -Rcs groff
+checking dependencies...

+Packages (3) libpipeline-1.4.2-1  man-db-2.7.6.1-2  groff-1.22.3-7

+Total Removed Size:  10.50 MiB

+:: Do you want to remove these packages?
+[Y/n]
+{% endhighlight %}

 It is just an example.
 We do not realy need to delete it.

 #### Package Query Search

+In short, <code>pacman -[Q|S]s</code>.

 There are two kind of pacman searches,